advance100/doc_webpack/webpack-dev-server.md

 * `--https`: serves _webpack-dev-server_ over HTTPS Protocol.
 Includes a self-signed certificate that is used when serving the requests.
 * `--cert`, `--cacert`, `--key`: Paths the certificate files.

+Configuration under `devServer` in `webpack.config.js` are merged with the CLI options.
+For options under `devServer` see next section.

 ## API